mlde/mlde/Principles.md

 5. local app configuration in ~/.config/app/app.conf
 6. argument to the app

-Find the theme:
+### Load theme
 1. global theme in [missing]
 2. local theme in ~/[missing]
 3. global theme from app in [missing]
 4. local theme from app in ~/[missing]

-Settings from actual theme file override settings from previous read theme files.
+- Settings from actual theme file override settings from previous read theme files.
-So you can ie keep the general theme and change just one option.
+- So you can ie keep the general theme and change just one option.

 ## Use [C++](https://isocpp.org/) as programming language

-[description incomplete]

 - compatibility with QT5

 ## Use [qt](https://www.qt.io/) as gui-toolkit

-[description missing]
+- [description missing]

 ## Use [gcc](https://gcc.gnu.org/) as compiler and linker

 - gcc is widely available and most likely already installed
 - avoid gcc-specific flags

-Exception from this principle: the [qt moc-tool](https://doc.qt.io/qt-5/moc.html) is necessary for the qt toolkit
+- Exception: the [qt moc-tool](https://doc.qt.io/qt-5/moc.html) is necessary for qt

 ## Use [ninja](https://ninja-build.org/) as built-tool

 - You should know how to compile and link the program without a built-tool.
 - A build-tool is only a helper to automate this process.
-- a built-tool should invoke the compiler and linker only
 - a built-tool should not work as install-tool
 - a built-tool should not add additional complexity
 - a built-tool should not hide or abstract the work that is done